deatil/larke-jwt/README.md

 var_dump($token->validate($data)); // false, because token is expired since current time is greater than exp

 // We can also use the $leeway parameter to deal with clock skew (see notes below)
-// If token's claimed time is invalid but the difference between that and the validation time is less than $leeway,
+// If token's claimed now is invalid but the difference between that and the validation time is less than $leeway,
 // then token is still considered valid
-$dataWithLeeway = new ValidationData($time, 20);
+$dataWithLeeway = new ValidationData($now, 20);
 $dataWithLeeway->issuedBy('http://example.com');
 $dataWithLeeway->permittedFor('http://example.org');
 $dataWithLeeway->identifiedBy('4f1g23a12aa');